EVENT DETAILS

 About

 In a world that flattens culture for commerce, some things refuse to change.
-For the pastoral communities of western India, glass beadwork is one of them, carried across generations not as artifact, but as living inheritance.
+For the pastoral communities of western India, glass beadwork is one of them, carried across generations not as an artefact, but as living traditions.

-At the heart of this story is the Meghwal community of Barmer.
+At the heart of this story is the Meghwal community of Barmer in western Rajasthan.
 Historically land-poor and socially marginalised, Meghwal families moved frequently in search of livelihood.
-In these conditions, beadwork was never merely decorative, it travelled with them.
+In these conditions, beadwork was never merely decorative; it travelled with them.
 Glass beads became vessels of memory, arranged into structured grids and embroidered forms carrying identity, lineage, and belonging.
 In lives defined by movement, beadwork functioned as a portable home, an anchor in shifting landscapes.